 2. GoodReads

-Goodreads is a great site if you’re an avid book-reader.
-In fact, if you don’t have an account, we highly recommend you make a free one so you can participate in discussions and reviews over millions of old and new books.
-The site offers you to compare the prices of books across multiple websites.
+Goodreads is a great site if you’re an avid book reader.
+In fact, if you don’t have an account, we highly recommend you make a free one so you can participate in discussions and reviews over millions of books.
+The site offers the ability to compare the prices of books across multiple websites.

 3. Bibles of America